daKmoR/testing-workflow-for-web-components/README.md

 AssertionError: expected 0 to equal 1
 ```

-After some research, we'll find out that testing a `console.log` is nasty and it would be better to refactor the code to a custom log function.
+After some research, we found out that testing a `console.log` is nasty and it would be better to refactor the code to a custom log function.

 Sure let's do that :)